 Effective Teaching Exchange

-This project brings together key administrators and faculty members to address the question of improving the quality of Al-Quds and Brandeis faculty members' teaching and research.
-Key activities have included a series of short-term faculty exchanges in 2009, holding two workshops in 2007-08, as well as establishing a new Committee for the Support of Teaching at Al-Quds University.
+This project brought together key administrators and faculty members to address the question of improving the quality of Al-Quds and Brandeis faculty members' teaching and research.
+Key activities included a series of short-term faculty exchanges in 2009, holding two workshops in 2007-08, as well as establishing a new Committee for the Support of Teaching at Al-Quds University.

 The exchange was launched in May 2006 by Brandeis professor Susan Lanser and senior associate dean of arts and sciences Elaine Wong.
 They took leading roles in hosting six faculty members from Al-Quds in October 2006 and developed the exchange plans.
 The visitors worked with Brandeis faculty members, developed new pedagogical strategies, planned for Al-Quds teaching workshops, identified future research collaborations, and developed "teaching effectiveness" action plans.

 A year later, the partnership established an Effective Teaching Workshop at Al-Quds, which included topics such as pedagogy and orientation for new faculty.
 That program was followed by two-day workshop in May 2008 that focused on assessment of student performance, led jointly by Brandeis faculty and the new Al-Quds Committee for the Support of Teaching.
 Several potential curricular and research collaborations were discussed in English language, psychology, and political science.
 In addition, a conversation about science education was scheduled to take place as part of the exchange.

 In 2008, Lydia Fash and Njelle Hamilton, doctoral candidates in English and American literature at Brandeis University, became the first members of the Distinguished International Teaching Fellows program.
 During June and July, they spent nearly six weeks at Al-Quds University's summer school teaching English language courses, leading workshops, advising on curriculum and material development and furthering the overall goals of the Effective Teaching project.